MAUVE Scores for Generative Models: Theory and Practice: Introduction

+Third, we perform a thorough exploration of the \textbf{effect of the embedding} in the evaluation pipeline (\Cref{sec:expt:embedding}).
+Our experiments reveal that the embedding is crucial to the empirical success of \mauve.
+While most large language model embeddings (either a masked or a causal language model, including the model used to generate the text) and even shallow GloVe~\cite{pennington2014glove} embeddings yield useful comparison measures, we find that string kernel-based embeddings or embedding-free direct estimation methods fail to capture expected trends.

 Finally, we demonstrate that our measures generalize to other AI domains beyond text.
-Specifically, we show that in the image domain, our measure correlates perfectly with the widely used Fr\'echet distance in this setting (\Cref{sec:expt:vision}).
+Specifically, we show that in the \textbf{image domain}, our measure recovers expected trends with respect to the sampling algorithm and model size, and correlates perfectly with the widely used Fr\'echet distance in this setting (\Cref{sec:expt:vision}).

 \myparagraph{Previous Papers} This work builds upon two previous shorter conference papers.
 The first \cite{pillutla2021mauve} introduces the area summary in the context of open-ended text generation and conducts an empirical study.
 The second \cite{liu2021divergence} studies the statistical theory behind estimating divergence frontiers with vector quantization and smoothed distribution estimators.
 This work unifies both of these works and makes several further contributions.